scraly/kustomize-demo/README.md

 Create/deploy the resources for the dev environment variant:

 `$ kustomize build deploy/demo/overlays/dev | kubectl apply -f -`

+## Deploy on a specific environment and set the image tag dynamically

 If we want to deploy and set the tag used on an image to match an environment variable, run: